Aaron Jones (running back)

-Aaron LaRae Jones (born December 2, 1994) is an American football running back for the Green Bay Packers of the National Football League (NFL).
-He played college football at UTEP and was drafted by the Packers in the fifth round of the 2017 NFL Draft.
+Aaron LaRae Jones Sr. (born December 2, 1994) is an American professional football running back for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the UTEP Miners and was selected by the Green Bay Packers in the fifth round of the 2017 NFL draft.
+In seven seasons with the Packers, Jones led the league in rushing touchdowns in 2019, made the Pro Bowl in 2020, and ranks third in the team's all-time rushing yards list.

-Early years
+Early life

-Jones was born in Savannah, Georgia to Vurgess and Alvin Jones Sr., two career non-commissioned officers in the US Army.
-As a child, Jones looked up to Emmitt Smith, Percy Harvin, and Tyrod Taylor.
-He and his twin brother Alvin Jr., older brother Xavier, and sister Chelsirae moved around often living in Germany, Kentucky, Tennessee, Virginia, and near the Mexican border in the city of El Paso due to their parents' postings.
+Jones was born in Savannah, Georgia, to Vurgess and Alvin Jones Sr., two career non-commissioned officers in the US Army.
+He and his twin brother Alvin Jr., older brother Xavier, and sister Chelsirae moved around often due to their parents' postings, living in Germany, Kentucky, Tennessee, Virginia, and near the Mexican border in the city of El Paso.

-Jones attended and played high school football for Burges High School in El Paso, Texas.
+As a child, Jones looked up to Emmitt Smith.
+He attended and played high school football for Burges High School in El Paso, Texas.
 He had a three-star composite rating from 247Sports.com.
 His father retired before his senior year and started a marketing company to jump-start the recruiting process for his sons.

 College career

 Jones attended and played college football for the UTEP Miners from 2013 to 2016 under head coach Sean Kugler.

-As a freshman, Jones played in nine games.
+As a freshman, Jones played in nine football games.
 In his collegiate debut, against New Mexico, he had 11 carries for 127 yards and two rushing touchdowns.
 On October 26, against Rice, he had a season-high 186 rushing yards.
 Overall, he finished the 2013 season with 811 rushing yards, four rushing touchdowns, and four receptions for 14 yards.

 As a sophomore, Jones played in 12 games.
 He started the 2014 season off with three strong performances.
 In the season opener, he had 237 rushing yards and three rushing touchdowns in a victory at New Mexico.
 In the next game, a loss to Texas Tech, he had 144 rushing yards and two rushing touchdowns.
 One week later, against New Mexico State, he had 168 rushing yards and two rushing touchdowns.
 On November 15, against North Texas, he had 177 rushing yards and two rushing touchdowns in the win.
 On November 29, against Middle Tennessee State, he had 147 rushing yards and a rushing touchdown to go along with a 72-yard touchdown reception in the victory.
 Overall, in the 2014 season, he finished with 1,321 rushing yards (then fourth in school history), 11 rushing touchdowns, 30 receptions, 293 receiving yards, and three receiving touchdowns.

 As a junior, Jones played in only two games due to suffering an ankle injury early in the season.
 On the year, he finished with 209 rushing yards, one rushing touchdown, 106 receiving yards, and one receiving touchdown.
 91 of those came on the longest rushing play in school history against Texas Tech.